pugo/advent_of_code_2025_postscript/README.md

 ## Possible?
 Doing Advent of Code in PostScript should be possible.
-This far I have done day 1 to 8.
+This far I have done day 1 to 9.
 Maybe some of the coming tasks will hit the limits of PostScript, but this far it works!

+## Results
+I managed to finish day 1 to day 10 step 1.

+*Day 10 part 2 exceeds what is practical in PostScript due to the need for integer Gaussian elimination and constrained search.*

+It would be very demanding to implement this in PostScript since it lacks several needed language features.
+Also recursion is painful in PostScript due to the fact that it lacks local scopes and clojures.
+The latter can be emulated by juggling dicts for the dictionary stack, but it is a painful way.
+The main blocker is that it is painfully slow when it comes to heavy computation.

+Finally it showed that PostScript is an interpreted page description language from the 80:s. **But!** It has been a great journey!

 <img src="utils/ps-logo.png" width="200px"/>